JuliaLang/julia/doc/stdlib/linalg.rst

 .. function:: sqrtm(A)

    Compute the matrix square root of ``A``.
 If ``B = sqrtm(A)``, then ``B*B == A`` within roundoff error.

+   ``sqrtm`` uses a polyalgorithm, computing the matrix square root using Schur factorizations (:func:`schurfact`) unless it detects the matrix to be Hermitian or real symmetric, in which case it computes the matrix square root from an eigendecomposition (:func:`eigfact`).
+In the latter situation for positive definite matrices, the matrix square root has ``Real`` elements, otherwise it has ``Complex`` elements.

 .. function:: eig(A,[balance=:balance]) -> D, V